TheRacetrack/racetrack/docs/user.md

 The way to implement this is to create your own handler that can give you your answers asynchronously.
 A simple way of archiving this would be to provide a callback URL in the ESC query.

-So you would send the request to the Fatman from your ESC; as soon as the Fatman receives the request, the request terminates successfully; it does *not* wait to provide a response.
-Then your ESC listens on a defined webhook endpoint - the path which was for example provided in the request - and when the Fatman has finished processing the request and is ready with a response, it POSTs this to the endpoint on the ESC.
+So you would send the request to the Job from your ESC; as soon as the Job receives the request, the request terminates successfully; it does *not* wait to provide a response.
+Then your ESC listens on a defined webhook endpoint - the path which was for example provided in the request - and when the Job has finished processing the request and is ready with a response, it POSTs this to the endpoint on the ESC.
 Obviously, asynchronous calls require you to do some work on the ESC side as well.